Legislature(2025 - 2026)GRUENBERG 120

 SHARON LECHNER, President, Alaska Commercial Fishing and

-Agriculture Bank, Gave invited testimony in support of HB 199.
+Agriculture Bank, gave invited testimony in support of HB 199.

-She noted that CFAB was formed by the state in the late 1970s
+She noted that CFAB was formed by the state in the late 1970s by

-activities in support of traditionally underserved industries
+in support of traditionally underserved industries such as

-She said that borrowers need to be Alaska residents.
+said that borrowers need to be Alaska residents.
 Currently,

 about 90 percent of CFAB loans are for commercial fishing and